 Your plan's designated mental health and substance use disorder provider will coordinate your network mental health services.
 If you require hospitalization, your plan's designated mental health and substance use disorder provider will refer you to one of its hospital providers.

 Please note: The hospital network for medical services and mental health and substance use disorder services may not be the same.
 Call your plan's designated mental health and substance use disorder provider at the number on the back of your Medica ID card.

-Emergency mental health services are covered at the Tier 1 - Preferred benefit level.
+Emergency mental health services are covered benefits.
 After receiving emergency mental health inpatient services please notify your plan's designated mental health and substance use disorder provider at the number on the back of your Medica ID card as soon as reasonably possible.